mitcho/hookpress/readme.txt

 Tested up to: 3.3
 Stable tag: 0.1.11

-HookPress turns all of your WordPress-internal hooks into webhooks.
-Possible uses include generating push notifications or using non-PHP web technology to extend WordPress.
+HookPress turns your WordPress-internal hooks into webhooks.
+Possible uses include generating push notifications or extending WordPress with non-PHP.

 == Description ==